What is a portfolio?

 - (4) creating a lasting archive of academic work products, accomplishments, and other documentation.”
 (Glossary of Education Reform)

-Portfolios have been used for a many years in various educational settings and in the past were primarily paper-based, which restricted the types of material that could be included and also limited access.
+Digital notebook and portfolios have been used for a many years in various educational settings and in the past were primarily paper-based, which restricted the types of material that could be included and also limited access.

-Digital portfolios are common today and can provide access to a far wider range of student created content, including written work, scanned work, photos, videos and audio.
+Digital notebooks and portfolios are common today and can provide access to a far wider range of student created content, including written work, scanned work, photos, videos and audio.
 And at the same time, provide opportunities for feedback from teachers, other students, parents and if deemed appropriate, the public.

-At their simplest level, digital portfolios can be used as a convenient place to store, access and share student work.
+At their simplest level, digital notebooks and portfolios can be used as a convenient place to store, access and share student work.
 Building on this, teachers can use portfolios to assess student work and share work with parents.
 And with careful curation, online portfolios can also help students create showcases of their best work, credentials and and qualifications.

 Many of the free web tools that you’ve been exploring in Cool Tools can be used for portfolios.
 You may also be able to use a learning management system or other commercial service that your school district provides.
 With online portfolios, parents can access student work easily and parent-teacher communication is enhanced.